-Vacancies which remain unfilled at the conclusion of the Spring Mutual Consent Process shall be filled by teachers on the Recall List and then by new personnel.
-New vacancies or new positions arising after the Spring Mutual Consent Process shall be posted in accordance with Article IV, Section 3 and filled in accordance with the Criteria Based Hiring Process.
+Vacancies which remain unfilled at the conclusion of the Mutual Consent Process shall be filled by teachers on the Recall List and then by new personnel.

-Spring Mutual Consent Process
+New vacancies or new positions arising after the Mutual Consent Process shall be posted in accordance with Article IV, Section 3.
+However, vacancies occurring during the two week period prior to the second Mutual Consent Process shall not be posted.
+A list of such vacancies with postings will be emailed to all teachers at least five (5) days prior to the date for the second Mutual Consent Process.